JefersonOrtega/powershell-ad-automation-lab/README.md

 # powershell-ad-automation-lab
-PowerShell lab automating Active Directory user provisioning and group assignment from CSV input
+PowerShell lab automating Active Directory user provisioning and security group assignment from CSV input in a simulated enterprise environment.